Relativity and decoherence of spacetime superpositions: Appendix

-Following the same procedure as before, we find that the dynamics can be expressed in such a way as to occur on a single spacetime metric $| g_1(x_1)\rangle$ while the other DoFs are in a superposition of coordinate transformations and the measurement is performed in some modified basis:
+Following the same procedure as before, we find that the dynamics can be expressed in such a way as to occur on a single spacetime metric $| g(x_0)\rangle$ while the other DoFs are in a superposition of states and the measurements are found via the transformations $\hat{T}$:

-Let us now generalise the argument to the scenario where the state undergoes a complete evolution through an ``interferometric'' setup (i.e.\ where the state of the control or spacetime is measured in an appropriate basis where interference can be witnessed).
-For an initial state of the spacetime and matter DoFs (in the state $| \phi \rangle$) given by
+where $\hat T_i \hat U(x_i) \hat T_i^\dd = \hat U(x_0)$ and the notation $\hat T_i\equiv \hat T(x_i,x_0)$ is understood.
+Following the main text, let us also look at the scenario where the metric undergoes a complete evolution through an ``interferometric'' setup (i.e.\ where the state of the control or spacetime is measured in an appropriate basis where interference can be witnessed).
+For an initial state of the spacetime and matter DoFs (the latter in the state $| \phi \rangle \equiv | \phi_\mrm{DoF} \rangle$) given by

-one can always express the time-evolved state as some modified dynamics on a classical background metric $g_1(x_1)$:
+one can always express the time-evolved state as some modified dynamics on a classical background metric $g(x_0)$: